jpthiele/dealii-Wiki/Eclipse.md

 for UML diagrams).
 For the purpose of deal.II, the C++ plugin (the [Eclipse CDT](http://www.eclipse.org/CDT)) is the basis for the steps described below.
 The advantages of using a modern IDE described at the top of the page on [are equally valid for Eclipse, or course.

-Eclipse with the C++ plug in included can be downloaded from the download page available via http://www.eclipse.org/ by choosing "Eclipse IDE for C/C++ Developers".
+Eclipse with the C++ plugin included can be downloaded from the download page available via http://www.eclipse.org/ by choosing "Eclipse IDE for C/C++ Developers".
 You will have to specify the operating system from the "download links" list to get the proper binaries for your operating system.